 Don’t wait a year to send thank-you notes

-You’ve probably heard this myth before, but let us set the record straight: No, you do not have a year to mail thank-you notes to your guests!
-Not only is it impolite, it actually makes writing thank-you notes harder, not easier.
-Instead of letting those gifts pile up and turn into a marathon evening of note-writing (hello, hand cramps!), stay on top of the task.
-Keep a running list of who sent you what, and write a thank-you note within a week or two, whether it was an engagement present or a wedding gift.
-Don’t forget to check it off your list once the note is sent!
-For gifts received on your actual wedding day -- yes, people still bring gifts to weddings -- you’ve got a little more leeway, but we’re talking two or three months, tops.
+You’ve probably heard this myth before, but let us set the record straight: No, you do not have a year to mail thank-you notes to your guests.
+Not only is it impolite, it actually makes writing them harder, not easier.
+Instead of letting those gifts pile up and turn into a marathon evening of note writing (hello, hand cramps), stay on top of the task.
+Keep a running list of who sent you what, and write a thank you note within a week or two, whether it was an engagement present or a wedding gift.
+Don’t forget to check it off your list once the note is sent.
+For gifts received on your actual wedding day—yes, people still bring gifts to weddings—you’ve got a little more leeway, but we’re talking two or three months, tops.
 By keeping good records and sending notes early, you’ll show guests you care and avoid the possibility of forgetting who the giver was or whether or not you actually sent that card.